emissary-ingress/emissary/docs/howtos/ext-filters.md

 ## 2. Configure Ambassador Authentication

 Once the auth service is running, we need to tell Ambassador about it.
-The easiest way to do that is to map the `example-auth` service with the following:
+The easiest way to do that is to first map the `example-auth` service with the following `Filter`:

 ```yaml
 ---